 Review once again

-Hope you will do your best on the big day with these tips.
-We also provide various comprehensive practice questions that are divided into specific ASVAB sections.
+With these tips, I hope you will do your best on the big day.
+We also offer a variety of comprehensive practice questions categorized into ASVAB sections.
 That will make it much easier for you to see where your weaknesses are and what you can do to improve them.
-After you’ve familiarized yourself with the test questions, you can take our free ASVAB practice test to know the full test format.
+After you’ve familiarized yourself with the test questions, you may take our free ASVAB practice test to get a feel for the full test format.